Computational Complexity of the Recoverable Robust Shortest Path Problem with Discrete Recourse: Abstract

 \section{Abstract}

-In this paper the recoverable robust shortest path problem is investigated.
+In this paper, the recoverable robust shortest path problem is investigated.
 Discrete budgeted interval uncertainty representation is used to model uncertain second-stage arc costs.
 The known complexity results for this problem are strengthened.
-It is shown that it is $\Sigma_3^p$-hard for the arc exclusion and the arc symmetric difference neighborhoods.
+Namely, it is shown that the recoverable robust shortest path problem is $\Sigma_3^p$-hard for the arc exclusion and arc symmetric difference neighborhoods.
 Furthermore, it is also proven that the inner adversarial problem for these neighborhoods is $\Pi_2^p$-hard.